 STEP 6: APPLY AND ENROL AT HOST UNIVERSITY

 A. You apply directly to the host university as a visiting, special, independent, or non-degree student, according to their application process and deadlines.
-With your application, submit the Letter of Permission
+With your application, submit the Letter of Permission from McGill University.

 B. Once offered admission, you enrol in course according to the registration dates made available to you.